Freaky/rust-proctitle/README.md

 name of the current thread: if you want it to name the process, call it before spawning new threads.

-On Windows it creates a named event handle, which can be found in the handle list using a tool such as Process Explorer or Process Hacker.
+On Windows it attempts to set the console title.
+It also creates a named event handle which can be found using tools like Process Explorer and Process Hacker, in case there is no console attached to the current process.

 On unsupported platforms it is a stub implementation which does nothing.